 They are supposed to be designed for electric guitars but I feel they perform and sound best on acoustic guitars.

 - Types of Stone: Jasper, Jade, Malachite & “Blue Dragon Skin”

-- Gauge: 2.5mm however gets thinner the closer it get to the tip which is around 0.7mm.
+- Gauge: 2.5mm, however, gets thinner the closer it gets to the tip which is around 0.7mm.

-- Sound: very unique and warm tone that these produce
+- Sound: a very unique and warm tone that these produce

 3) Strum-N-Comfort Dove Magic Stone Amber Agate Heart

 This is not only a great stone guitar pick but is also great for beginner guitar players as it helps improve and strengthen picking technique.

 With that being said, these stone guitar picks by Strum-N-Comfort are a great choice for guitar players of all levels.